 - Cast from Lifespan: Enchantress casts a spell like this to keep Nightmaster alive.

 - Cool Sword: Rook's Nightblade, which grants him Danger Sense and the ability to compel the truth.
 It later turns out to be haunted by the ghost of his father, who tells him it can do anything he can imagine.
+The White Rabbit also has one as he is Nightmaster's Evil Counterpart in the Pentacle.
+It has the ability to make people fall asleep with a minor cut.

 - Deadpan Snarker: Most of the characters, but especially Detective Chimp.